An improved model for the effect of correlated Si-III absorption on the one-dimensional Lyman-$\alpha$ forest power spectrum: Validation of the improved model

 It is straightforward to change the $\rm [Si/H]$ used in our fiducial model.
 We will consider four alternative values for $\rm [Si/H]$ here.
 The first two bracket the $\rm [Si/H]$ constraints from \citet{Schaye2003,Aguirre2004} as given by Eq.~(\ref{eq:SiH}) and correspond to the 1$\sigma$ lower and upper bounds on that measurement.
 Note, however, this does require the uncertain extrapolation of this measurement from $z=4.1$ to $z=5$.
 The other two models adopt constant values\footnote{We show in Appendix~\ref{app:zscale_test} that our fiducial silicon abundance model gives very similar results to a model with constant $\rm[Si/H]=-3.0$.} of $\rm [Si/H]=-4.0$ and $-3.5$.
 The temperature scaling is instead performed by rotating and translating the temperature-density plane in our fiducial simulation\footnote{Recall that our fiducial thermal history is provided by the \citet{Puchwein2019} UV background model (see their figure 7).} around the power-law temperature-density relation, $T=T_{0}\Delta^{\gamma-1}$, which holds at $\Delta\leq 10$ \citep{HuiGnedin1997, McQuinnUptonSanderbeck2016}.
 We vary this by $\Delta\log_{10}T_{0}=\pm 0.2$ and $\Delta\gamma=\pm0.2$, giving a range similar to the $1\sigma$ uncertainties on measurements of the IGM thermal state at $2< z< 6$ \citep{Gaikwad2020, Gaikwad2021}.
 By cross-varying $\rm [Si/H]$, $T_{0}$ and $\gamma$, we therefore generate $25$ sets of simulated spectra per redshift bin.
 These variations are explored for 15 redshift bins, ranging from $z=2.2$ to $5.0$ in steps of $0.2$, yielding a total of $375$ simulated datasets encompassing different redshifts, silicon abundances and gas temperatures.

 We fit Eq.~(\ref{eq:model}) to each dataset within the range $k < 0.2\rm\,s\,km^{-1}$.
 The behaviour of the best-fit parameters at $z=3$ is summarised in Figure~\ref{fig:Fits_diff_data}.
-The parameter $k_{\rm ref}$ is primarily sensitive to the variation in $T_{0}$, and is only weakly dependent on the silicon abundance, $\rm [Si/H]$, and the slope of the temperature density relation, $\gamma$.
-Hotter temperatures increase the thermal broadening of the \SiIII\ and \Lya\ absorption features, yielding a smaller $k_{\rm ref}$ (or equivalently, a larger smoothing scale $\sim 1/k_{\rm ref}$).
+The parameter $k_{\rm cross}$ is always negative, consistent with a \Lya\--\SiIII\ oscillation amplitude that declines toward smaller scales.
+It is mainly sensitive to variation in the thermal parameter $T_{0}$, with more rapid damping of the oscillations (less negative $k_{\rm cross}$) for hotter gas.
+This happens because the coeval \Lya\ absorbers -- which are typically on the flat part of the curve of growth (see Figure~\ref{fig:Decorrelation}) -- are broadened as the gas temperature increases.
+This has the effect of shifting the decorrelation between \SiIII\ and \Lya\ to larger scales.
+The parameter $k_{\rm auto}$ is instead primarily sensitive to the variation in $T_{0}$, and is only weakly dependent on the silicon abundance, $\rm [Si/H]$, and the slope of the temperature density relation, $\gamma$.
+Hotter temperatures increase the thermal broadening of the \SiIII\ and \Lya\ absorption features, yielding a smaller $k_{\rm auto}$ (or equivalently, a larger smoothing scale $\sim 1/k_{\rm auto}$).
 Note this produces an \emph{enhancement} in $P_{\rm tot}(k)/P_{\rm Ly\alpha}(k)$ at small scales.
-Colder temperatures have the opposite effect, suppressing the additional small scale power from the \SiIII\ absorbers in $P_{\rm tot}(k)/P_{\rm Ly\alpha}(k)$.\footnote{Another way to think of this is that hotter (colder) temperatures suppress (enhance) small scale power for both $P_{\rm Ly\alpha}(k)$ and $P_{\rm \SiIII}(k)$, but \emph{$P_{\rm Ly\alpha}(k)$ is always suppressed (enhanced) to a greater degree} than $P_{\rm \SiIII}$ because of the mass dependence of the thermal broadening kernel (see Eq.~(\ref{eq:bvals})).} The insensitivity of $P_{\rm tot}(k)/P_{\rm Ly\alpha}(k)$ to $\gamma$ is because most of the \Lya\ forest arises from gas close to the mean density, $\Delta=1$ \citep[see e.g., table 3 in][]{Becker2011}.
+Colder temperatures have the opposite effect, suppressing the additional small scale power from the \SiIII\ absorbers in $P_{\rm tot}(k)/P_{\rm Ly\alpha}(k)$.\footnote{Another way to think of this is that hotter (colder) temperatures suppress (enhance) small scale power for both $P_{\rm Ly\alpha}(k)$ and $P_{\rm \SiIII}(k)$, but \emph{$P_{\rm Ly\alpha}(k)$ is always suppressed (enhanced) to a greater degree} than $P_{\rm \SiIII}$ because of the mass dependence of the thermal broadening kernel (see Eq.~(\ref{eq:bvals})).} The insensitivity of $P_{\rm tot}(k)/P_{\rm Ly\alpha}(k)$ to $\gamma$ is likely because most of the \Lya\ forest arises from gas close to the mean density, $\Delta=1$ \citep[see e.g., table 3 in][]{Becker2011}.